-In this function, it may be said that he followed closely the of St. Paul.
+In this function, it may be said that he followed closely the charge of St. Paul.
 Diligent in duty, he rose at five in the morning, and continued in study and prayer till nine: between then and dinner, he devoted to temporal affairs.
 After dinner, if any suitors wanted hearing, he would determine their business with such an affability, that even the defaulters were scarcely displeased.
 Then he would play at chess for an hour, or see others play, and at five o'clock he heard the Common Prayer read, and from this till supper he took the recreation of walking.
 At supper his conversation was lively and entertaining; again he walked or amused himself till nine o'clock, and then entered his study.

 He ranked high in favour with king Henry and ever had the purity and the interest of the English church deeply at heart.
 His mild and forgiving disposition is recorded in the following instance—An ignorant priest, in the country, had called Cranmer an ostler, and spoken very derogatory of his learning.
 Lord Cromwell receiving information of it, the man was sent to the fleet, and his case was told to the archbishop by a Mr. Chertsey, a grocer, and a relation of the priest's.
 His grace, having sent for the offender, reasoned with him, and solicited the priest to question him on any learned subject.
 This the man, overcome by the bishop's good nature, and knowing his own glaring incapacity, declined, and entreated his forgiveness, which was immediately granted, with a charge to employ his time better when he returned to his parish.
 Cromwell was much vexed at the lenity displayed, but the bishop was ever more ready to receive injury than to retaliate in any other manner than by good advice and good offices.